-The only animals that can truly fly are birds, insects, and one type of mammal, which is of course the bat.
-Other animals manage to travel through the air by gliding from great heights, or leaping from the depths.
+The only animals that can truly fly are birds, insects, and bats.
+Other animals manage to travel through the air by gliding from great heights or leaping from the depths.
+Here are a few.

-The mobula or devil ray is related to manta rays.
-They can grow up to 17 feet wide and ten feet long.
+The devil rays, in the genus Mobula, are related to manta rays.
+Their wingspan can grow up to 17 feet wide, making them the second-largest group of rays after the mantas.
 These muscular fish can leap several feet out of the water, but no one is quite sure why they do it.

-Flying lemurs of the family Cynocephalidae are neither true lemurs, nor do they actually fly.
-They are also known by their Malaysian name, colugos.
-These mammals live in southeast Asia and are about the size of a house cat.
-Colugos glide between trees using their patagium, or flaps of skin between their front and hind legs and extending to the tail and the neck.
-Colugos are even webbed between their toes.
-The flying lemur is not a lemur, but the four species of Cynocephalidae are the closest related family to primates.
+These tree-dwelling gliders are sometimes called flying lemurs, but they're neither true lemurs nor do they fly.
+These mammals in the genus Cynocephalus are native to Southeast Asia and are about the size of a house cat.
+Colugos can glide up to 200 feet between trees using their patagium, or flaps of skin between their front and hind legs that extend to their tail and neck (colugos are even webbed between their toes).
+In the air, they can soar gracefully through the forest, but on the ground, they look like an animated pancake.

 3. Flying Fish

-There are about 50 different species of flying fish, although they don't fly so much as they leap from the water with a push of their powerful pectoral fins.
+There are about 40 different species of flying fish in the family Exocoetidae, although they don't fly so much as they leap from the water with a push of their powerful pectoral fins.
 Most of the species live in tropical waters.
-Fish have been observed skipping over the waves for as long as 45 seconds at a time.
-Why do they leap into the air?
-Possibly because air offers less resistance than water, and the fish can move faster.
-At least until they need to breathe.
+Fish have been observed skipping over the waves for as long as 45 seconds and 650 feet.
+Scientists suspect that flying fish leap into the air to escape predators.

-The flying snake (Chrysopelea paradisi) lives in the rain forests of Southeast Asia.
-It has no patagium, but glides from the treetops by flattening its body out to maximize surface area.
-The snakes slither from side to side to glide in the desired direction.
-The idea of a flying snake may be terrifying, but these snakes are officially classified as "harmless".
-Photograph by Jake Socha.
+The paradise tree snake (Chrysopelea paradisi) lives in the rain forests of Southeast Asia.
+It glides from the treetops by flattening its body out to maximize surface area, wiggling from side to side to go in the desired direction.
+Though the idea of a flying snake may be terrifying, C. paradisi is not harmful to humans.

-Wallace's flying frog (Rhacophorus nigropalmatus) is found in Maysia and Indonesia, where it lives high in the treetops.
-This frog has long webbed toes and a skin flap between its limbs which allows it to parachute down from treetops.
-The term "parachute" in this case refers to the fact that the animal floats downward at a steep angle, while other "gliding" animals can float to one side or another and change direction while gliding downward.
-Although Wallace's flying frog prefer to live high up, they must descend to near ground level to mate and to lay eggs.
-Photograph by Tim Laman.
+Wallace's flying frog (Rhacophorus nigropalmatus) is found in Malaysia and Indonesia.
+This frog has long webbed toes and a skin flap between its limbs which allows it to parachute—float downward at a steep angle—from the treetops.
+Although Wallace's flying frogs prefer to live in the forest canopy, they must descend to ground level to mate and lay eggs.

-Flying squirrels (Pteromyini) include 43 different species.
-They are native to North America, northern Europe, and Siberia.
-When they leap from a tall tree, a flying squirrel will spread its skin flaps until it resembles a kite or parachute.
-The squirrel can steer somewhat by moving its wrists and adjusting the tautness of its patagium.
+Flying squirrels in the subfamily Sciurinae include dozens of species.
+They are native to North America and Eurasia.
+When it leaps from a tall tree, a flying squirrel will spread its patagium until it resembles a kite or parachute.
+The squirrel can steer by moving its wrists and adjusting the tautness of its skin.